PRIVACY NOTICE / DATGANIAD PREIFATRWYDD

 - Attendance (such as sessions attended, number of absences, absence reasons and any previous schools attended)

-- Performance in internal and national tests
+- Performance in internal and national assessments and examinations

 - Behavioural information (such as exclusions and any relevant alternative provision put in place)